Zoltan Bubenik MD

 Basic Task of the Military Medical Service

-To guarantee the soldiers of the Armed Forces of the Czech Republic (AFCR) outstanding medical support in operations and to ensure both the physical and mental welfare.
-The medical care is based on prevention and treatment procedures, however if they get injured, they will receive the standard care.
+To guarantee the soldiers and officers of the Czech Armed Forces an outstanding medical support in operations and to ensure both the physical and mental welfare.
+The medical care is based on prevention and treatment procedures, however, if military personnel get injured, they should receive the standard care.

-The Military University Hospital Prague is a training, educational and professional medical facility of the Armed Forces of the Czech Republic, which provides comprehensive health care at the level of teaching hospitals.
+The Military University Hospital Prague is a training, educational and professional medical facility of the Czech Armed Forces, which provides comprehensive health care at the level of university hospital.
 The number of treated patients, as outpatients, and hospitalized is gradually increasing (around 1,1 million outpatients and 25 thousand hospitalized patients yearly).

 The Military University Hospital Prague is continuously developing modern, especially minimally invasive, medical procedures in various fields.

 The hospital has currently 10 clinics, 20 specialized departments and 674 beds.
 The hospital has been also involved in the care of war veterans.
 The quality and safety of care in the Military University Hospital is in accordance with international principles and the hospital has been accredited by a Czech auditing body.